 Each semester the Psychology Department staff posts information about upcoming conferences, including pertinent information relating to dates, locations, deadlines for registration, etc. in order to facilitate student involvement.
 Supplemental email alerts also help students stay apprised of valuable presentation, internship, and occupational opportunities.
-Be sure to watch the monitor in the Psychology/ Neuroscience department of Thomas Hall for upcoming conference information!

 The Think Psych!
 Newsletter is distributed electronically on the 1st and 3rd Monday of each month in the academic year to keep students informed about psychology-related events, jobs, and internships, as well as good news from faculty, current students, and alumni.
 If you have information that you would like to be included in an upcoming newsletter or you would like to begin receiving the newsletter, please contact Dr. Jennifer Stevenson at email@example.com.
 For past issues click on this link.